angular/angular/aio/content/guide/ivy.md

 ng new shiny-ivy-app --enable-ivy
 ```

-Everything will be configured for you:
+The new project is automatically configured for Ivy.
-- `enableIvy` set to `true` in `src/tsconfig.app.json`.
+- The `enableIvy` option is set to `true` in `src/tsconfig.app.json`.
-- `"aot": true` added to your default build options.
+- The `"aot": true` option is added to your default build options.
-- `postinstall` script for the [Angular Compatibility Compiler](#ngcc).
+- A `postinstall` script is provided for the [Angular Compatibility Compiler](#ngcc).

 {@a updating}
 ## Updating an existing project to use Ivy

-By configuring a few key files, you can also update your existing project(s) to use Ivy.
+You can update an existing project to use Ivy by making the following configuration changes.

-- Add the `allowEmptyCodegenFiles` (needed only before version 8 final) and `enableIvy` options in the `angularCompilerOptions` in your project's `src/tsconfig.app.json`:
+- Add the `enableIvy` option in the `angularCompilerOptions` in your project's `src/tsconfig.app.json`.
+To use Ivy before version 8 is final, add the `allowEmptyCodegenFiles`as well.
 ```json
 {
   "compilerOptions": { ... },